korningf/git-pass/README.md

-# Improvements

-## Porting to Powershell
+## Pass Powershell

+Because of its simplicity, it was possible to port pass to the `pass.ps1` Powershell script.

+The powershell environment assumes a minimal GitBash POSIX with SSL, SSH, GPG, Git, and Tree.

+.

+For now tt works in its rudiments, we can add, list and show secrets or entire secret files.

+We will complete most of the original pass functionality, bar maybe edit and QR encode stuff.

+We may add enhacements to both, but that would mean a amjor fork of trhge original  `pass`.

+We are debating whether such enhancements should go in a separate project.

+.

 Now Powershell Secret-Management is pretty good but it's tightly coupled to a Windows Stack.

+This means we can expose pass as a SecretVault provider, and then  use it for Windows Apps.

+_TODO_

+And we can trhen also easily with other popular secret managers, like HahshiCorp Vault.

+_TODO_

+# Enhancements

-The beauty of pass is we can run it anywhere: on windows, on linux, on serverless containers.
+The beauty of pass is almost all the intelligence is in GPG and the dir structure.

-The best would be to write a powershell program, pass.ps1, to use the native Secret Management,

-then have, as one of its SecretManagement vaults, a wrapper to the GPG .password-store vault.

-.

-Something like:

-    $PASSWORD_STORE_DIR="$env:USERPROFILE\.password-store"

-    gpg --decrypt $PASSWORD_STORE_DIR\windows\ntlogin.gpg

-    ***********
+GPG is incredibly rich and powerful, but it is also much too intricate and complex.

+Pass leverages it with an opiniated yet flexible dir structure for key management.